 I explained to Bill that Dave is one of the LUZIRS = Lazy, Uninspired, Zero-interest, Irresponsible, Rude, Slacker.
 Then I gave Bill the bad news: "If you fire Dave now, he may sue you claiming some discriminatory reason for the termination or that it simply isn't fair because you never warned him or told him he was a problem employee and you never gave him a chance to improve.
 While you would probably win that case if we can prove how bad Dave is, it will still cost you a fortune in legal fees and expenses just to prove that you're right.
 Worse, there is a risk that because there's nothing in writing, we may still lose."

 There are a couple of lessons to learn here.
-First, don’t use evaluation forms that are mere numerical choices, because managers will follow their instincts and avoid the confrontation.
+First, don't use evaluation forms that are mere numerical choices, because managers will follow their instincts and avoid the confrontation.
 Second, instead, use evaluations that force written comments and encourage direct communication to Dave of his failures and his successes.
-Third, make sure that the evaluation actually happens and that the manager meets with Dave.
-Fourth, make sure that the manager documents what happened in the meeting.
+Third, make sure the evaluation actually happens and the manager meets with Dave.
+Fourth, make sure the manager documents what happened in the meeting.
 This is vital, as it provides the written proof we need if we fire Dave and he tries to cause a problem.
-Finally, make sure that management sets a reasonable expectation for Dave’s future performance and a time frame to re-evaluate him -- the purpose is to set mutual expectations for Dave and his manager so if Dave doesn’t meet those reasonable expectations, he will not be surprised if he is fired and will be much less likely to cause a problem.
-All this should all be documented in writing as it occurs.
+Finally, make sure management sets a reasonable expectation for Dave's future performance and a time frame to re-evaluate him.
+This is sometimes called a Performance Improvement Plan, but regardless of the title, the purpose of this is to set mutual expectations for Dave and his manager, so that if Dave does not meet those reasonable expectations, he will not be surprised if he is fired and will be much less likely to cause a problem.
+Of course, the expectations, the results over time and the re-evaluation of Dave should all be documented in writing as they occur.